Moving to Valencia

 The cost of living in Valencia is lower than Madrid and Barcelona.
 Property prices have dropped significantly in recent crisis years but expat-friendly neighbourhoods such as Canovas and Avenida de Francia remain expensive.
 Rental prices are not as high as in Madrid or Barcelona, but there are expensive pockets of the city, generally overlooking the central park (Riu Turia).
 The port is also a nice place to live, but rentals are not abundant because of the high demand due to the proximity of the universities.

 Valencia has a large expat community, and continues to attract foreigners.
 The city is also a popular tourist destination and offers several interesting sites to explore, particularly in the city centre.
 The Ciudad de Artes y Ciencias is a futuristic multi-use building complex that attracts thousands of visitors to the Riu Turia.
 The Malvarrosa beach offers sea and sun for young and old.
 The Torres de Serrano, Plaza de la Virgin, Plaza Ayuntamiento, Mercado Central, and many other sites offer a unique mix of traditional and modern.

 Valencia offers expats a relaxed lifestyle and many opportunities to keep fit in the natural beauty that surrounds the city.
 All three provinces in the Comunidad Valenciana offer many hiking, biking and climbing options.
-The nearest ski station is only 100km (62 miles) away from the city.
+The nearest ski station is only 62 miles (100km) away from the city.

-Expats living in Valencia will find that the city offers a high standard of healthcare with many top-class hospitals.
-Valencia is also home to numerous universities that offer quality education and create an interesting and open-minded atmosphere throughout the city.
+Expats will find that Valencia offers a high standard of healthcare with many top-class hospitals.
+The city is also home to numerous universities that offer quality education and create an interesting and open-minded atmosphere.